yainit/kernels/4.9/Readme.md

 alliviating the wasted cores issue, made available since 4.1, in the firectory  'always-some-fedup-penguins-dont-wanna-be-anderson-fellows'.
 #
-A more complete patchset for the latest 4.9 kernel at version 4.9.35 with Debian and Xunlong-H3-Sunxi patches is available under the 'guide-for-hitchhikers-from-the-american-dream'  directory, 4.9.13 in the  'another-gamer-crashes-old-lucas-NUMA-issue' directory
+A more complete patchset for the latest 4.9 kernel at version 4.9.50 with Debian and Xunlong-H3-Sunxi patches is available under the ''  directory,
+4.9.13 in the  'another-gamer-crashes-old-lucas-NUMA-issue' directory
 #
 This composition can be originated to the loosely collected patches in compressed archive.
 #
+Patch archives are compressed to lrzip tarballs now, due to github's policy changes.
+#

 ------------------------------------------------------------------------------------------------------------------

-2017-07-16,
+2017-09-25,

 Dieter Miosga